Meta Co-Training: Two Views are Better than One: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented a novel method of view construction for co-training approaches based on pretext tasks.
-We showed that the views themselves likely contain independent information and that models trained on these views can complement each other to produce stronger classifiers.
-However, these views appear to be insufficient for co-training on the ImageNet task.
-We proposed meta co-training, a novel algorithm for co-training to address the challenges faced by the co-training algorithm.
-We showed that our algorithm outperforms co-training in general, and establishes a new SotA top-1 classification accuracy on the ImageNet-10\% dataset as well as new SotA few-shot top-1 classification accuracy on several other fine-grained image classification datasets.
+We proposed MCT, a novel semi-supervised learning algorithm.
+We showed that our algorithm outperforms co-training in general and establishes a new SoTA top-1 classification accuracy on the ImageNet 10\%.
+We also tested the performance of deep ensembles on ImageNet 10\% and 1\%.
+In both cases MCT achieved better results, demonstrating that MCT provides utility beyond what can be attributed to ensembling.
+In addition, using MCT, we were able to achieve new SoTA few-shot top-1 classification accuracy on other popular CV benchmark datasets, including one-shot top-1 classification accuracy for the Flowers102 dataset.
+Furthermore, we presented evidence that self-supervised learned representations are good candidates for views.
+We showed that the views constructed this way likely contain independent information and that models trained on these views, or concatenation of these views, can complement each other to produce stronger classifiers.

+Our experiments indicate that our method performs best when it has access to enough labeled data to produce strong views for pseudo-labeling.
+For some datasets this may preclude its application in one-shot settings.
+Further, if no sufficient and independent views are available and none can be constructed then we do not expect our model to perform meaningfully better than MPL.

-For future work we expect that fine-tuning the representation learners that we used for co-training and meta co-training would yield better results; which should be in line to observations from papers proposing foundation models that report performance benefits of fine-tuning those models on downstream tasks.
-Furthermore, we did not make use of the large available unlabeled datasets for computer vision in this study.
-We suspect that giving our models access to a large repository of unlabeled data as well as the entirety of the labeled data for any dataset on which we performed experiments would result in a performance boost.
+For future work we expect that fine-tuning the representation learners that we used for CT and MCT would improve results.
+Papers proposing foundation models observe performance benefits when fine-tuning those models on downstream tasks.
+Furthermore, we did not make use of the large available unlabeled datasets for CV in this study.
+Giving MCT access to a large repository of unlabeled data, as well as the entirety of the labeled data, should result in a performance boost.
 Finally, our list of pretext tasks was not exhaustive.
 It is an interesting question for future work which other tasks and models might yield useful views.